 - They’re sufficiently racist that either they don’t think they’re racist, or even worse, they don’t care whether they are, and they’re only shooting Black people because they think Black people aren’t behaving themselves properly and therefore deserve it?

 My vote is for #2, in which case, getting caught up in gaslighting is a distraction from the real issue.
 Something doesn’t have to be gaslighting to be a serious problem; I would see #2 as a bigger problem than #1.

 Gaslighting in the movie sense is a one-on-one version of emotional abuse.
 Racism and political propaganda are both social phenomena with social causes, social manifestations, and a need for social solutions.
 One-on-one and broader society are very different contexts requiring very different approaches.

-Calling all of these different things gaslighting may seem convenient; however, using the same name for different phenomena can get in the way of understanding (or even trying to understand) the specifics of what’s really going on.
+Calling all of these different things gaslighting may seem convenient; however, using the same name for different phenomena can get in the way of understanding the specifics of what’s really going on.
 It also makes it easier for the person with the problematic behaviour, like the husband getting busy on the side, to claim that they’re being gaslighted.
 After all, they’re being accused of something that, from their place of oblivion or denial, they don’t believe is accurate.

 Emotional abuse is an extremely serious problem that can destroy people’s lives.
 Perhaps one way to respect those people and what they’ve been through is to get off the pop psychology Gaslight Express and stop calling any little thing gaslighting.
 I don’t think that’s going to happen anytime soon, though; if calling something gaslighting seems like the best way to get one’s problems recognized, that’s a lot of incentive to slap the label on.

-Do you think the term gaslighting is overused, or do you think it’s useful to use it to refer to such a wide range of behaviours?
+Do you think gaslighting is overused, or is it a useful to use it to refer to such a wide range of behaviours?